 Step-by-Step:

-- File a dispute: If you find an error, send a written dispute letter to the CRA.
-Include your contact information, a clear description of the error, and any evidence you have to support your claim.
-The CRA has 30 days to investigate your dispute and respond.
+- If you find an error, send a written complaint to the CRA.
+Include your contact info, a clear description of the mistake, and any proof you have to back up your claim.
+The CRA has to look into your dispute within 30 days.

 Practical example